sternet/pact-workshop-dotnet-core-v1/readme.md

 ```

 Once in the Provider */src/* directory first do a ```dotnet restore``` at the command line to pull down the dependencies required for the project.
-Once that has completed run ```dotnet run``` this will start your the Provider API.
+Once that has completed run ```dotnet run``` this will start your Provider API.
 Now check that everything is working O.K. by navigating to
 the URL below in your browser:

 ```